alexocode/talks/tech/elixir/the-essence-of-elixir/presentation.md

 [^3]: https://learnyousomeerlang.com/what-is-otp

 ^
+OTP provides a framework on how to structure your processes

+^
 At the core of most Elixir applications
-Because: the basic building block is a

----
-# _Process_
-#### Actor

-^
-OTP provides a framework on how to structure your processes

 ^
 Example: